flojoy-ai/studio/README.md

 ## Prior work of note

-- [Ryven - Flow-based visual scripting for Python](Ryven - Flow-based visual scripting for Python) - Heroic open-source effort by a single grad student
+- [Ryven - Flow-based visual scripting for Python](https://ryven.org/) - Heroic open-source effort by a single grad student
 - [Datablocks](https://datablocks.pro/) - Same idea as Flojoy, but code blocks are JavaScript instead of Python
 - Apache Airflow.
 Famous project with some nice DAG visualizers, but requires coding and significant learning investment.
 Flojoy aspires to enable non-coders with similar Python-based ETL capabilities within minutes of first using th app.
 - Alteryx - de facto commercial product for visual ETL scripting
 - LabVIEW - de facto commercial product for visual DAQ scripting
 - AWS Step Function - AWS visual scripting product for ETL and AI
 - Azure ML Studio - Azure visual scripting product for AI and ML
-- NodeRed
+- [NodeRed](https://nodered.org/) - "Node-RED is a programming tool for wiring together hardware devices, APIs and online services"

-## Architecture basics
+## Architecture

 1. Flojoy is a single-page React app that hinges on the https://reactflow.dev/ open-source library.
 Creating the Flow Chart and control dashboard is done entirely in JavaScript (React), without any interaction with a backend service.
 3. React Flow serializes flow chart layout and metadata as JSON.
 When an app user clicks the "Run Visual Python Script" button, this JSON payload is sent to a Node (Express) server ([server.js](server.js)) through the `/wfc` endpoint ("Write Flow Chart").
 Express listens on port 5000, so that `create-react-app` can listen on port 3000 for development purposes (hot reloading).
 The flow chart object is saved in local storage for convenient access throughout the app.